-Audit of PE equipment and new equipment purchased to ensure the success and provision of the new PE scheme Review curriculum map to utilise staff strengths across certain sports.
-Teachers to be more confident teaching a sport they have skill/interest in Key indicator 4: Broader experience o f a range of sports and activities offe red to all pupils Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Annual audit for staff - target CPD in response to findings Audit of PE equipment and new equipment purchased to ensure the success and provision of the new PE scheme Review curriculum map to utilise staff strengths across certain sports.
+Teachers to be more confident teaching a sport they have skill/interest in of activities Profile of PE has increased Key indicator 4: Broader experience o f a range of sports and activities offe ered to all pupils Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: Additional achievements: The school aims to embed sports leadership in school, ensuring it became key in supporting and developing opportunities for pupils to be healthy, active and competitive.
-The school aims to increase the offer to pupils to take part in physical activity.
-School fund more extra-curricular clubs and coaching to encourage greater pupil participation in a range of sports.
+The school aims to increase the offer to pupils to take part in physical activity. clubs and coaching to encourage greater pupil participation in a range of sports.
 School-funded clubs on offer this year: - Gymnastics Club - Football Club (Girls and boys) - Street dance - Netball Club Use Pupil Survey to see what clubs pupils are enjoying or would want in addition to existing clubs.
-Increase participation in sport by running additional extra-curricular clubs £1500 100% of pupils are engaged in the house competitions Higher participation in after school clubs Pupils taking part, have developed their skills in a range of sports they may not otherwise have tried and seen their self-esteem and confidence grow Pupils engage with lunchtime activities across the school week.
-Lunchtime behaviour has improved and goes well without many incidents Sports Leaders are role models around school, promoting health, wellbeing and the benefits of physical To provide additional provision for swimming activity in order to achieve Created by: Physical Active Created by: Partnerships £2200 activity Increased participation in sports national curriculum standard by the end of KS2 for Summer Term clubs, active lunchtime activities and competitive house sport
+Increase £1500 house competitions Higher participation in after school clubs Pupils taking part, have developed their skills in a range of sports they may not otherwise have tried and seen their self-esteem and House competitions to happen this year due to restrictions with covid PE Gold Mark achieved to show success and celebrate the journey we have been on with PE

+To provide additional provision for swimming activity in order to achieve national curriculum standard by the end participation in sport by running additional extra-curricular clubs Booster sessions to be provided for Summer Term £2200 wellbeing and the benefits of physical activity Increased participation in sports clubs, active lunchtime activities and competitive house sport

 Key indicator 5: Increased participatio n in competitive sport Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: leave Year 6, have had the opportunity to represent the school in a sporting activity Aims: Attending more festivals and competitions and ensuring all pupils represent the school Competitions and festivals are held during the school day After school sports club every night with clubs relating to the competition calendar. tournaments organised £2000 Celebration of all participation achievements within school Pupils skills improved through the experience and some developed an interest in a new activity The events have been used to ensure that pupils know they must behave otherwise they don't get to attend (Respect, Ready, Safe)
+What has changed?: Sustainability and suggested next steps: leave Year 6, have had the opportunity to represent the school in a sporting activity Aims: Attending more festivals and competitions and ensuring all pupils represent the school Competitions and festivals are held during the school day After school sports club every night with clubs relating to the competition £2000 Celebration of all participation achievements within school Pupils skills improved through the experience and some developed an interest in a new activity The events have been used to ensure that pupils know they must behave otherwise they don't get to attend (Respect, Ready, Safe)